Enedis-OSS/tic4eebus/CONTRIBUTING.en.md

 ### Best Practices

 As a general rule you have to follow the [go style guide](https://google.github.io/styleguide/go/).
-Read the [best pratices](https://google.github.io/styleguide/go/best-practices) section before making a Pull Reques.
+Read the [best pratices](https://google.github.io/styleguide/go/best-practices) section before making a Pull Request.

 ### Acronyms